 11. Smithsonian's National Air and Space Museum Steven F. Udvar-Hazy Center

 Where to begin?
 This place is amazing from the Space Shuttle Discovery to the SR-71 Blackbird and everything in between.
 I never get tired of going here and seeing all the air and spacecraft on display.
-All that, plus one of the coolest IMAX theaters around playing all of today's top movies make the Udvar-Hazy Center a must visit when traveling to the area.
+All that, plus one of the coolest IMAX theaters around playing all of today's top movies (can you imagine seeing the new Top Gun: Maverick movie in an actual airplane museum!?) make the Udvar-Hazy Center a must-visit when traveling to the area.

 What to know: Museum is free, but it does cost $15 to park (before 4pm).
 You can also head up to the Observation Tower and watch airplanes landing at adjacent Dulles Airport.